UniTime/unitime-doc/edit-room-type.md

 ## Screen Description

-The Edit Room Type screen provides interface for editing an existing room type.
+The Add and Edit Room Type screens provide interfaces for adding a new room type or editing an existing room type.

 ![Edit Room Type](images/edit-room-type-1.png){:class='screenshot'}